 Spend your day at Mount Vernon, George Washington’s prior estate that also features a museum and you won't regret it.
 Enjoy a panoramic view of the Potomac River, explore Gardens, the Mansion, the Tombs or the Gristmill and Distillery.
 Start from the Ford Orientation Center to see a film, and then enjoy your visit with the help of the living history guides.
 You can find all of this treasure just 30 mins from Washington DC by car.

 Soak up the atmosphere of the Labor Day Capitol Concert (September 5, 2021)

 The Labor Day Capitol Concert is an annual occasion on the West Lawn of the US Capitol.
 The free of charge admission music event features patriotic classics that emphasize the sounds of the American landscape.
 Music lovers can bring a plaid and delicacies to have a nice picnic and enjoy a magical evening.

-Go back in time during the Maryland Renaissance Festival (August 29–October 25, 2020, canceled)
+Go back in time during the Maryland Renaissance Festival (August 28–October 24, 2021 on selected days)

 The Maryland Renaissance Festival can be a perfect Labor Day Weekend getaway as well.
 The event is held every fall in Crownsville, about 45 mins by car from D.C.
 This unique festival reflects the times of Henry VIII of England and is set in Revel Grove, a replica of a 16th-century English village, opening on the last weekend of August.
 This village occupies 27 ac (11 he) and features over 130 shops and about 40 pubs and restaurants with delicious food.
 There are four small stages, eight theaters, and a jousting arena for 3,000 spectators.
 Over 1,300 participants populate the village, including 200 performers.